mbilal1005/Aeroscript/README.md

 - The programming environment consists of lexer, parser, for concrete syntax, abstract syntax with static analysis, and a interpret to simulate flights.
 - Used Gradle for build, test, and deployment

+*this README is a placeholder and will update soon....